Omar25Muhammad/omar_app/README.md

 ## Omar App

-An app to practise ERPNexp & Frappe framework
+An app to practise Frappe framework

 #### License

-NYUSIM
+MIT